 The goal of this section: Use the STAR method to describe relevant examples of your skills and abilities, offer potential contributions to the role.

 You’ve finally reached the conclusion and it’s time to put this masterpiece to bed.
-Do that by creating an effective Call to Action.
+Do that by creating an effective Call to Action to conclude your office administrator cover letter.
 This sentence expresses your interest and enthusiasm for the position and invites a hiring manager to contact you.

 Then, finish your letter with the appropriate signature.
 “Sincerely,” “Thank you” or “Best regards” can all be great options.